Songs downloader for Spotify and Youtube.

 Contributing :

-If you have any enhancement ideas for the program or encountered a bug ( i didnt test it thoroughly ), you can submit an issue or a PR, happy to help!
+If you have any enhancement ideas for the program or encountered a bug ( i didnt test it extensively ), you can submit an issue or a PR, happy to help!